gurus848/FYP-19-20/README.md

 If using jupyter lab/notebook, make sure that you configure it correctly so that it uses the virtual environment's python interpreter rather than the systemwide on.

+The requirements_old.txt in the main project folder is old, use FewRel/requirements.txt instead.

 To use `models/OpenNRE`, set the `PYTHONPATH` variable to `/path-to/FYP-19-20/models/OpenNRE` in .bashrc.

 If the dependency library `flair` from `requirements.txt` fails to download, try: